In spite of violent national tragedies, horror films endure

 Chainsaw will not be alone this month when it comes to violent films.
 "Gangster Squad," which opens Friday, was originally scheduled for September.
 But it was pushed back because of the July movie-theater shooting in Aurora, Colorado, that killed 12 people.

-Time Warner Inc (TWX.N), the film's distributor, edited out a scene showing a similar shooting.
+Time Warner Inc, the film's distributor, edited out a scene showing a similar shooting.

 Among other films in the genre debuting soon are the spoof horror movie "A Haunted House" and science fiction-based fright flick "Storage 24," about a mystery predator hunting humans in a locked down London.